noahlange/gecs/README.md

 }
 ```

 A `Container<T>` contains containees.
-A container's containees can be accessed in the container's `$` property by the containee's `type`.
-A long-winded definition:
+A container's containees can be accessed in the container's `$` property, as keyed by the containee constructor's `type` property.
+In other words:

 ```typescript
 import { Container, FooThing, BarThing } from './';